dongludeeplearning/dongludeeplearning.github.io/pages/Hydrogen.md

 ## Biography
 My name is Dong Lu, a female growing up in China.
-I'm pursing my Ph.D. degree in Computing and Information Science of Rochester Institute of Technology.
+I'm pursing my Ph.D. degree in Computing and Information Science in Rochester Institute of Technology.
 I obtained my M.S. in XI’AN JIAOTONG University (CS) and Double B.S. in Northeast Electric Power University (Major in CS and Minor in EE).
 After that, I worked as a Data Analyst and in charge of AI group in an Electronic Technology company.
 Now, my research field  is Human Behavior Modeling.
 Besides, I also interested in Machine Learning, Deep Learning, NLP, Computer Vision, Reinforcement Learning, etc. Letting ideas interact with algorithm and mathematics is my real thing.